 Instructions

-- Using a hand mixer, mix together butter and sugar in a medium-sized bowl until well blended.
-Add flour, cornstarch, and salt and mix until combined.
+- In a medium bowl, use a hand mixer to blend butter and sugar.
+Add flour, cornstarch, and salt; mix until combined.

 - Press the dough firmly into a lightly buttered 5-inch baking dish using your fingertips or the back of a spoon.

-- Bake 18-20 minutes, until lightly golden.
-Remove from the oven and set aside to cool, about 20 minutes.
+- Bake for 18–20 minutes, until lightly golden.
+Remove from oven and let cool for about 20 minutes.

-- In a 2-quart saucepan, stir together the pitted cherries, sugar, cornstarch, and lemon juice.
-Bring to a boil over medium heat; reduce heat to low and cook, stirring frequently for 5 minutes.
+- In a 2-quart saucepan, combine cherries, sugar, cornstarch, and lemon juice.
+Bring to a boil over medium heat, then reduce to low and cook, stirring often, for 5 minutes.

-- Evenly spoon the cooked cherries and sauce over the top of the cooled cookie crust.
+- Spoon the cherry mixture evenly over the cooled crust.
 Set aside.

-- In a small bowl, stir together the flour, sugars, and cinnamon.
-Blend in the softened butter using a fork and mix until combined.
+- In a small bowl, stir together flour, granulated sugar, brown sugar, and cinnamon.
+Add softened butter and mix with a fork until combined.

 Notes